 - The traditional Nike “Swoosh” branding is displayed on the sides of the shoe.

-- The shoe’s padded collar provides cushioning for the ankle.
+- The shoe’s padded collar provides ample cushioning around the ankle.